Nové Strašecí: Geography

 Nové Strašecí is located about 13 km northeast of Rakovník and 32 km west of Prague.
 It lies in the Džbán range.
 The highest point is the hill Mackova hora at 488 m above sea level.
+The Klíčava Stream flows through the municipal territory.

 History

 The first written mention of Strašecí is from the period 1334–1343.
 Shortly after, the village was promoted to a market town.
 It was a part of the Křivoklát estate, owned by the royal chamber.
 During the 15th century, Strašecí lost its privileges, but in 1503, it was promoted to a town by King Vladislaus II.
 In 1553, the town was destroyed by large fire and entirely rebuilt.

 Pecínov was first mentioned in 1556.
 The original part of the settlement disappeared after World War II due to fire clay mining and remained only the upper part of the settlement, which was established in the 1830s.

 Transport

-The D6 motorway (part of the European route E48) from Prague to Karlovy Vary passes through the town.
+The D6 motorway (part of the European route E48) from Prague to Karlovy Vary runs through the town.

 Nové Strašecí is located on the railway line Prague–Rakovník via Kladno.